Language Access Complaint Protocol

 2. Intake.
 The Office of Language Access will review the complaint and obtain all pertinent information from the complainant.
 If, upon initial intake, the complaint is determined to have merit, the Office of Language Access will assign the complaint an intake number for tracking and filing purposes.
 If, however, the complaint is determined to be without merit upon initial intake, the Office of Language Access will dismiss the complaint and notify the complainant that no additional action will be taken.

 4. Notification to the Local Court.
-Upon receipt of all requested information and/or documentation, the Office of Language Access will send a letter to the local court against which the complaint is alleged in order to notify the court that a complaint has been received.
-All pertinent details concerning the complaint will be included in the letter.
-Please note that all complaints regarding an Office of Language Access employee or contractor will be handled using the Kentucky Administrative Office of the Court’s established internal employee disciplinary protocol.
+Upon receipt of all requested information and/or documentation, the Office of Language Access will notify the local court where the incident was alleged to have occurred that a complaint has been received.
+All pertinent details concerning the complaint will be included in the notification.
+Please note that all complaints regarding an Office of Language Access employee or contractor will be handled using the Kentucky Administrative Office of the Courts’ established internal employee disciplinary protocol.

 7. Notification to Complainant.
-The Office of Language Access will send a letter to the complainant within ten (10) business days from receipt of the progress report to detail the actions to be implemented by the local court as a means of resolving the complaint.
+The Office of Language Access will notify the complainant within 10 business days after receiving the progress report to detail the actions to be implemented by the local court as a means of resolving the complaint.

 8. Database and Public Access.
 The Office of Language Access will maintain a database of complaints and the steps taken to resolve them, and shall make them available to the public upon request.